 Division of Liabilities in Albany

 When splitting up property during a divorce, one of the things that must be addressed is the issue of liabilities such as debts.
 Credit card debt, mortgages, and any other loan that had a marital-related purpose are subject to distribution between the spouses, while certain other liabilities, such as student loans, may be confined to just one spouse.
-A seasoned property distribution lawyer could help you with the division of liabilities in Albany, and ensure you receive an equitable share of your marital assets.
+A seasoned property distribution attorney could help you with the division of liabilities in Albany and ensure you receive an equitable share of your marital assets.

-How is Liability Handled When Dividing Property?
+How Is Liability Handled When Dividing Property?

 Generally, if someone is keeping an item that is saddled with debt, then they are also going to keep the debt that is associated with that item.
 Equitable does not necessarily mean equal when it comes to debt.
 The parties would have to look at the circumstances surrounding how the debt was acquired, when it was acquired, and what it was for.